DFFlanders/cloud-app-labs/README.md

 If you have an idea for a fun app lab which we can add to this repository, please don't hesitate to branch/pull.
 Other ideas, have a chat with fellow app-dev via the slack channel.

-# Cloud App Lab no.1
+# Cloud App Lab no.1 - StackTour: an overview of OpenStack projects as per the buttons they relate to on the Web dashboard.

-foobar
+Skill level = n00b (easy)
+Stacker points = 5

-# Cloud App Lab no.2
+# Cloud App Lab no.2 - StackConfig: controlling multiple datacentres worldwide

 foobar